DMBuce/badlands-challenge/README.md

 **Rules**

+* No sleeping until you reach the jungle
-* No sleeping or branch mining until you reach the jungle
+* No branch mining until you reach the jungle
+* No setting foot in the nether until you reach the jungle
 * Try not to die

 **How To Play**